multilinear/solark_monitor_rust/src/README.md

 is still true.
 This is useful as a "reminder" that things aren't back to normal yet.
 I have mine set to 24 hours (in seconds).

+## Getting alerts
+You'll need to create an account for your bot and configure the bot to log into it, and you'll need to put your account in the allowed_users list.

+Now, log in to matrix with your preferred client and invite the bot to chat.
+It may take a while due to matrix latency and polling frequency, but the bot should join the chat eventually.
+If you invite the bot to a room everyone in the room must be on the allowed_users list AND it must be invited by an allowed_user.
+If not it won't join at all, or will leave the chat again.

+This works transparently with encryption if you enable it.

 ## Design Choices
 Having written a previous version of this in python, I got annoyed at how python requires extensive testing due to it's dynamic nature, and I was finding